 - a.
-Provide equipment and personnel for decontamination operations, including earth moving and wash down.

-- b.
-Provide air and land transportation.

-- c.
-Provide emergency feeding.

-- d.
-Act as guides in forest areas.
+Coordinate equipment and personnel for decontamination operations, including earth moving and wash down.
+Dozers and other earth moving equipment are for moving non-contaminated materials only.
+Engines used for wash down will be with water or non-corrosive detergent only. - b.
+Provide air and land transportation for responders when access to the incident is limited. - c.
+Support operations by acting as Field Observers, Line Locators or guides in forest areas.